Whiteknight/CastIron/docs/mapping.md

 * `HashSet<T>`
 * Custom types which inherit from `ICollection<T>` and have a default parameterless constructor

-In these situations, CastIron will map values from all columns to the specified primitive type and store all values form a single row into a single collection instance.
+In these situations, CastIron will map values from all columns to the specified primitive type and store all values from a single row into a single collection instance.

 ## Dictionary Mappings